 Who We Are

-We are women, friends, colleagues, and sisters who are bonded from many walks of life.
+We are a team of women, friends, colleagues, and sisters who are bonded from many walks of life.
 We are wholeheartedly passionate about cultivating solutions that uplift girls and women, locally and globally.
 We are inspired by women’s talents, skills, and abilities.
 We are devoted to giving generosity to our fellow humans in need.
 We celebrate cultures, communities, and diversity.

-And we know that when women gather in circles with one another, the world heals a little more.
+And we know that when women gather in circles with one another, the world heals a little more

 Our Story